Talk to your doctor

 The STS employs a sleep restriction method

 One of the tools the STS uses (“Sleep Timing”) is derived from the sleep restriction method used in many sleep clinics.
-It is a powerful and very effective tool to help improve sleep.
+By better matching time in bed with the duration of actual sleep, it is a powerful and very effective sleep improvement tool.

 Using this technique as described in the STS, most people find they function reasonably well during normal waking hours.
 However, because of the possibility that sleep restriction may produce an increased feeling of sleepiness during normal waking hours, and especially during the first few weeks, we strongly recommend letting common sense prevail at all times: if you feel excessively sleepy do not drive, operate machinery, or try to perform any task that could put you or anyone else at risk.